Arctic Landscapes and Wildlife

 After you register, we'll be emailing you detailed information on how to book your flights along with checklists for clothing and gear to bring.
 We will continue to stay in touch as we get closer to ensure you are setup for success!

-This trip is designed as an extension to our Polar Bear Workshop Sept 26-30, 2021, and you must be booked for the Polar Bear Workshop in order to sign up for one of the extensions.
-We will be departing sometime after 8AM from Fairbanks, AK on Oct 1 and specific information will be provided on where to meet after booking.
+This trip is designed as an extension to our Polar Bear or Alaska Fall Workshop and you must be booked for either the Polar Bear Workshop or Alaska Fall in order to sign up for one of the extensions.
+We will be departing sometime after 8AM from Fairbanks, AK on Day 1 and specific information will be provided on where to meet after booking.
 This trip will be venturing into some very remote parts of the high arctic.
 We will have satellite communication devices in the event of an emergency since there is little to no cell signal.

 Accommodations in the Arctic are in short supply and very expensive.
 For the first and third nights of our trip, we will be sharing large cabins with some private rooms.
 The bathrooms will be shared among 4 people.
 A couple of the beds will be in the main living area of the cabins.
 For the 2nd night of the trip, everyone will have their own private room and bathroom/shower.
 We are including the final night's hotel in Fairbanks and single occupancy is assumed.
 If you would like double occupancy, we can give you a discount.

 There is always a chance that adverse weather will make it unsafe to drive the Dalton Highway.
 If that were to happen, our itinerary could be delayed or modified.
-Situations like this are beyond our control and this is why we highly recommend you purchase Travel Insurance.
-We will require you to sign a consent form if you wish not to purchase Travel Insurance.
+Situations like this are beyond our control and this is why we highly recommend Travel Insurance.
+We have partnered with Squaremouth, a website that allows you to compare policies from multiple providers to choose the best one for you.
+Check them out here: https://www.squaremouth.com/.
+If you choose not to purchase travel insurance, we will require you sign a consent form.

 For meals, we will be stopping at restaurants and dining areas whenever possible.
 But many of the areas we visit will be so remote that no such facilities exist.
 In those cases, we will have food available in the vehicles for us to eat.
 When we are in the cabins, we may be cooking dinner for everyone depending on the day's itinerary.